XiaoSong-CPE/paper/src/draft.md

 <section>

 Derived from the progress of multimedia interactive entertainment software (MIES), the concept of internationalization is introduced to the field of translation.
 Internationalization, a superset of translation, encompasses various elements, including translation itself and aspects such as multimedia and interactivity.
 This broader perspective significantly influences the development of translation studies.
 This paper aims to apply certain MIES internationalization theories and practices to a domain beyond MIES, specifically addressing translation or internationalization issues within science museums in Beijing.
-From this novel viewpoint, this identify errors in the English internationalization in science museums in Beijing, ranging from traditional concerns like incorrect spelling, punctuation, and grammar to MIES-specific problems such as inappropriate typography and the absence of multimedia translation.
+From this novel viewpoint, this identifies errors in the English internationalization in science museums in Beijing, ranging from traditional concerns like incorrect spelling, punctuation, and grammar to MIES-specific problems such as inappropriate typography and the absence of multimedia translation.

 ## Research Background